 Location: Walled Off Hotel – Bethlehem, West Bank / Palestine (Google Maps link)

-I spent two nights at the award-winning art nouveau Walled Off Hotel, which was founded by Banksy.
-Inside there is an interesting museum that displays the far-reaching tactics used by Israel against Palestinians in the occupation of the West Bank.
+I spent two nights at the award-winning art nouveau Walled Off Hotel founded by Banksy.
+Inside there is an interesting museum that displays the far-reaching tactics used by Israel against Palestinians in the occupied West Bank.

-Outsiders can also visit the museum without staying as a guest.
-The hotel is located a bit outside the city centre of Bethlehem, near checkpoint 300 on the way to Jerusalem.
+The museum is open to anyone, also if you’re not a hotel guest.
+The hotel is located a bit outside the city centre of Bethlehem, close to checkpoint 300 on the way to Jerusalem.
 I believe you can go through the full exhibition in under half an hour, which gives you some time to spend over a nice local micro-brew inside the fabulous hotel lobby.

 9. Yasser Arafat Museum – Palestine